wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 ![https://tenor.com/en-GB/view/linux-trash-linuxbad-gif-18671901](https://media.tenor.com/JFVk98vql5gAAAAd/linux-trash.gif)

 The goal of script languages is to glue such components.
-They help connect disparate solutions at the last mile without an expensive or complicated code.
+They help connect tools and solutions without an expensive or complicated code.
 The downside should be clear: they lack a stronger interfaces and data contracts.
-Changes on either solutions aren't easy to check to ensure compatibility, and troubleshooting script output is far from great.
+Changes on any of the chained elements aren't easy to check to ensure compatibility, and troubleshooting script output is far from great.

 For such reasons, they're are also known as glue code or glue languages.

 ## Glueing glue

 What happens when someone overuses glue?
-They end up submerging the components they were trying to glue and end up with a new disfigured one.
+They end up submerging the objects they were trying to glue and lose sight of them.
+When the glue dries up they have a new, disfigured object.
 This new "thing" then is the one that needs most maintenance or worse, glueing elsewhere.

 ![https://tenor.com/en-GB/view/sticky-mess-glue-shove-shovel-gif-16740698](https://media.tenor.com/LxKLh3-BsoEAAAAd/sticky-mess.gif)

-In case my analogy didn't hammer home my point: scripts are fine as long as they're kept simple and small, and don't become a dependency elsewhere.
+In case my analogy didn't hammer home my point, scripts are fine as long as they're:

+- kept simple and solve one problem well
+- short and sweet (worst case: hundreds of lines of code, less than 1k)
+- do something the users can locally do without it, but is faster/easier
+- don't become a dependency of another system

 They turn into a system of its own when they overstay their welcome.
 You then have to maintain a new shiny system written with glue instead of a strongly-typed and testable programming language.

 {{< admonition warning "Testing scripts" >}}
 There's testing solutions for scripts as well, such as BATS for Bash and Pester